inkle/ink/Documentation/Overview.md

 Let's go back to the first multi-choice example at the top of this document.

-	"What that's?" my master asked.
+	"What's that?" my master asked.
 		*	"I am somewhat tired[."]," I repeated.
 			"Really," he responded.
 "How deleterious."
 		*	"Nothing, Monsieur!"[] I replied.